iffyspeak-chroma/iffyspeak-chroma/README.md

 I am a 19 year old programmer.
 Far verse in C# and Java.
 Speaks minimal Python.
 A true person of pizza consumption.

+Also, I'm super easily distracted.
+Be weary of abandonned projects.
 ```
 <hr>